NanoComp/meep/doc/docs/FAQ.md

 Meep does not support grids with spatially varying resolution.
 One possible approach, which does not require changes to the underlying code and is not yet implemented, is to use a coordinate transformation to selectively increase the resolution in a given region of the computational cell.
 This is possible using transformation optics which involves a change of materials.
 For more details, see the notes [Coordinate Transformation and Invariance in Electromagnetism](http://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf) and the [notes by Felix Schwarz on variable resolution in Meep](https://github.com/fesc3555/meep_variable_resolution) using this technique.

-### How to visualize the structure and fields in 3d?
+### How do I visualize the structure and fields in 3d?

-You will need to use [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html).
-For an example, see [Tutorials/Basics](Python_Tutorials/Basics/#visualizing-3d-structures).
+You will need [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html).
+For an example, see [Tutorial/Basics](Python_Tutorials/Basics/#visualizing-3d-structures).